National Reform Program

 Evidence from comparable countries demonstrates that a coordinated national approach, focused on clinical practice reform, improves organ donation and transplantation rates.

-The twin objectives of the national reform programme are to:
+The twin objectives of the national reform program are to:

 - increase the capability and capacity within the health system to maximise donation rates; and